Origin

 Current position

-The project is intentionally unfinished.
-The empty zones on the map are not gaps to be filled — they are the research program.
+Active investigation across five research lines.
+The empty zones on the map are not gaps to be filled — they are the programme.

 Intellectual chronology